Business marketing: Impact of the Internet

 According to Anderson and Narus (2004), two new types of resellers have emerged as by-products of the Internet: infomediaries and metamediaries.
 Infomediaries, such as Google and Yahoo, are search engine companies that also function as brokers, or middlemen, in the business marketing world.
 They charge companies fees to find information on the Web as well as for banner and pop-up ads and search engine optimization services.
-Metamediaries are companies with robust Internet sites that furnish customers with multiproduct, multivendor and multiservice marketspace in return for commissions on sales.
+Metamediaries are companies with robust Internet sites which furnish customers with multiproduct, multivendor and multiservice marketspace in return for commissions on sales.